-Orton-Gillingham methodology says to be structured and flexible?!
-But, how can I do both?
+Research-based reading intervention is supposed to be structured and flexible...
+But, how are we supposed to do both?

-There is no doubt that Orton-Gillingham (OG) asks a lot of the interventionist.
-Following a curriculum is definitely a huge help because a good OG curriculum will be structured, sequential and cumulative.
-In other words, each lesson will be structured around the core components of Orton-Gillingham including practicing phoneme sounds, reading words based on taught patterns, spelling words based on spelling patterns and rules, sight word practice, morphology, vocabulary, and reading & writing comprehension.
-Each lesson will be sequential in its order and cumulative, starting with simpler reading concepts and building to more complex concepts.
-Take a look at our Smart ALEC Scope & Sequence for a clearer picture of a sequential and cumulative curriculum.
+There is no doubt that research-based intervention asks a lot of the interventionist.
+Following a curriculum is definitely a huge help because your instruction should be structured, sequential and cumulative.
+In other words, each lesson will be structured around the core components of structured literacy including practicing phoneme sounds, reading words based on taught patterns, spelling words based on spelling patterns and rules, sight word practice, morphology, vocabulary, and reading & writing comprehension.

-Good OG instruction does not just hit on all the key components of a lesson in each lesson, but rather it starts with the simpler topics growing in a sequential and cumulative manner.
-Throughout good OG instruction we as interventionists should be keeping track of the concepts we have taught so that we don’t ask our student to read something we have not taught them yet, though this absolutely happens from time to time and my students will always say “Becky, I don’t know that yet.” and I will reply with “Ah, yes, you are right I have not taught you that yet.”
-This is all to say sometimes it’s hard to keep track of all the phonemes, all the spelling rules, all the morphology - what can I say, OG asks a lot of the interventionist!
-But, we have some helpful FREE tracking tools coming at you in next week’s email.
+Good reading instruction does not just hit on all the key components of a lesson in each lesson, but rather it starts with the simpler topics growing in a sequential and cumulative manner.
+You should be keeping track of the concepts you have taught so that you don’t ask your student to read something you have not taught them yet, though this absolutely happens from time to time.

 Staying flexible can also look like making the lessons individualized - you know your student, you know what video games, sports, books, movies, animals they love and can talk for hours about - pepper in references.
 The other day I was teaching one of my students ‘oy’ and he had previously told me his favorite baseball team was the Kansas City Royals, so I added this into his decoding words and to his spelling words and when I played a game of hangman with him where the phrase was Kansas City Royals.
 These are all ways to keep it flexible while still using a structured, sequential and cumulative curriculum.